 A student may be administratively withdrawn from classes for failure to meet course or program prerequisites.

-Enrollment Services will notify students of an administrative withdrawal.
+Enrollment Services will notify students of an administrative withdrawal to the student’s email listed on their ctcLink account or the student’s ctcLink Message Center.

 GRADE CHANGES

 Students may request grade changes by contacting the instructor for their course.
-If approved, faculty must submit the grade change to the Enrollment Services using the electronic grade change form located on the staff intranet.
+If approved, faculty must submit the grade change to Enrollment Services using the electronic grade change form located on the staff intranet.

 NOTE: Enrollment Services will only accept grades, grade changes, or the incomplete grade form submitted by faculty members.
 Neither students nor work study students may turn in grades, grade change forms or incomplete forms.